The White Door

-Tall, dark trees loomed over him, daring him into the silent forest.
-A fierce attraction, a feeling inside of his heart drew him into it.
-He felt like a crane fly, impelled to dart straight for the nearest flame...but there was no flame: beyond the first few rows of pines lay nothing but shadow.
-Dense, heavy, grave, black shadow.
+Tall, dark trees loomed before him, daring him in.
+A fierce attraction, a feeling inside of his heart had drawn him to the forest.
+He felt like an insect, impelled to dart straight for the nearest flame...but there was no flame.
+Beyond the first few rows of pines lay nothing but shadows: dense, grave, black shadows.
 Such a magical mind as his could not have resisted its call, even if he had wanted to.

 But what was this sensation?
 Some strange desire, an enchantment that he just couldn’t deny was propelling him into the unknown.
 What was it?
 He had to find out.